madhvv/ACM_Task_Madhav-P/README.md

 # 2023 ACM Selection Tasks Repository

-## This repository contains the tasks that was required by the ACM Student chapter Amritpuri for me to complete to get selected for the interview round to get into the club.
+## This repository contains the tasks that was required by the ACM Student chapter Amritapuri for me to complete to get selected for the interview round to get into the club.

-## Personal Info - ( FOR CLUB )
+## Personal Info -

 * Roll No : AM.SC.U4CSE23132
 * LinkedIn ID: www.linkedin.com/in/madhav-p-68ab90287